 Capistrano provides a Multistage extension which allows to use a different deployment strategy for different scenarios.
 For instance, for your application, you might have two servers: one for production, where the “live” code is, and one for staging, where you can test features out without risk of affecting anything critical.

-In order to use the Multistage extension, you need to add the following lines to your
+In order to use the Multistage extension, you need to add the following

 set :stages, %w(production staging) set :default_stage, "staging" set :stage_dir, "app/config" require 'capistrano/ext/multistage'